Why America signed the ANZUS and SEATO agreements with Australia and other countries

 What was the SEATO Agreement?

-The second important arrangement during this ear was the Southeast Asia Treaty Organization (SEATO) was a regional-defense organization.
+The second important arrangement during this era was the Southeast Asia Treaty Organization (SEATO).

-The treaty was officially signed on 8 September 1954.
+The treaty for this regional-defense organization was officially signed on 8 September 1954.
 The member countries that signed onto the agreement included Australia, France, New Zealand, Pakistan, the Philippines, Thailand, Britain, and the United States.

 The SEATO agreement was also created in response to the Korean War, especially when China had entered the war on North Korea's side.